Poetry Masterclass - Geoffrey Nutter

 A poet needs both something to write about and skill in writing.
 We will focus on these two themes so important in strong poetry - mastering elements of craft and finding inspiration.

-If the PWW is conducted at distance registrants shall benefit from a 15% reduction in price
+PWW 2020 IS GOING ONLINE - registrants benefit from a 15% reduction in price

 Special Instructions: Please send a 12 point font, double-spaced, selection of your own work for peer and instructor feedback between 01 June and 30 June 2020, with a paragraph about your reasons for taking the course and what you expect from it, to: firstname.lastname@example.org, with a copy to Dimitri Keramitas (Director of the Paris Writers Workshop and WICE Creative Writing Program) at email@example.com.
 The material will be forwarded to the instructor.